unbxd/search-JS-library/docs/configurations/PaginationConfig.md

 ```

+**Note:** For the preloader and postloader , position needs to be made absolute , z-index to be -1 .
+Height of these will be set using what you provide in heightDiffToTriggerNextPage.

 ### Scenarios
 {: .no_toc }
 For additional information on custom scenarios, please refer to the [use cases section](#usecases) located below.